THE SOLOMONS CAMPAIGNS, 1942-1943

 BMC Publications, 2001

-“Enough gripping drama, heroism, and heartbreak in McGee’s almost encyclopedic work to supply Hollywood with material for a century.”—Marine Corps League Magazine
+“Enough gripping drama, heroism, and heartbreak in McGee’s almost encyclopedic work to supply Hollywood with material for a century.”

-The Solomons Campaigns were the major turning point in the Pacific War.
-The U.S. halted the Japanese advance at Midway and the Coral Sea … but in the Solomons, the U.S. not only stopped the Japanese, they began pushing them back.
+In June 1942, the United States halted the Japanese advance at the Battle of Midway … but in the Solomon Islands, the U.S. not only stopped the Japanese, they began pushing them back, thus marking two major turning points in the Pacific war.

-■ Lessons Learned.
-The many valuable lessons learned during all the Solomons Campaigns are summarized – ranging from logistics support and force requirements to offshore toeholds and leapfrogging.
-Most became doctrine in later Pacific campaigns.
+■ Lessons Learned – Summarizes the many valuable lessons learned during all the Solomons Campaigns, ranging from logistics support and force requirements to offshore toeholds and leapfrogging, most becoming doctrine in later Pacific campaigns.

 MARINE CORPS LEAGUE Magazine, Summer 2002